BIOL548O/BIOL548O.github.io/installation.md

 * Put your cursor in the pane labelled Console, which is where you interact with the live R process.
 Create a simple object with code like `x <- 2 * 4` (followed by enter or return).
 Then inspect the `x` object by typing `x` followed by enter or return.
 You should see the value 8 print to screen.
 If yes, you've succeeded in installing R and RStudio.

-### Next steps (coming soon)
+### Next steps

-After installation, you still need to [introduce yourself to Git](git04_introduce-self-to-git.html) and [get it to remember your GitHub username and password](git06_credential-caching.html).
+After installation, you still need to [introduce yourself to Git](01_git_introduce.html) and [get it to remember your GitHub username and password](01_git_cache.html).
 If your Git client guides you through this, seize that opportunity!
 Otherwise follow the links for some assistance.

 ### Add-on packages